programmers-den/PDBot/README.md

 | stat     | `./stat` |

 ## 1.4.
 Latest major change
-> Implemented message reaction logs
+> Implemented no-mic channel roles when joining a vc

 ## 1.5.
 Latest minor change
-> Cleaned and organized code
+> Fixed segfault when user join and left due to mistake in code

 ## 1.6.
 To-do
-- [ ] Add no-mic roles to users when they join a vc to access hidden channel
+- [x] Add no-mic roles to users when they join a vc to access hidden channel
 - [ ] Implement blacklist words filter
 - [ ] Add more information to stat command embed
 - [ ] Add logs for channel events